Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

 \subsection{Tree growth}

-The previous steps from Sec~\ref{sec:bivariatecorr}-\ref{sec:clustering} show how to grow the tree from the root note to the $k$ children nodes at depth 1.
-As a result we obtain the $k$ centroid vectors at depth 1 $\{c_{1}^{(1)}, \cdots, c_{k}^{(1)}\}$ where the superscript denoting the centroids at depth 1.
+The previous steps in Sec~\ref{sec:bivariatecorr}-\ref{sec:clustering} show how to grow the tree from the root node to the $k$ children nodes at depth 1.
+As a result we obtain the $k$ centroid vectors at depth 1 $\{c_{1}^{1}, \cdots, c_{k}^{1}\}$ where the superscript denotes the centroids at tree depth 1.
 Subsequently, in order to expand the tree further, we need to perform clustering again on each of the $k$ children nodes.
 This is repeated till we reach the final tree depth $D$.
+The challenge here is that we started with all the samples in superposition at root ($\frac{1}{\sqrt{N}}\sum_{i=1}^N \ket{i}\ket{x_i}$).
+After having performed clustering, now we require the superposition of the samples at each children node to continue expanding the tree.
+This state is the index superposition state.
+For the $j$-th cluster at depth $l$ ($\mathcal{C}_{j,l}$), it is defined as $|\xi_j\rangle = \frac{1}{\sqrt{|\mathcal{C}_{j, l}|}} \sum_{i \in \mathcal{C}_{j,l}}\ket{i}$.
+Creating this state is non-trivial, as we will show in Section \ref{sec:majority label}.

 Let us see how to further expand the tree by expanding at the nodes from depth $l$ to $l+1$.
-This can be done in the following two sequential steps, \begin{enumerate} \item[\emph{Step 1.}] Let us denote the node $j$ in depth $l$ with the cluster $\mathcal{C}_{j,l} \forall j \in [k^l]$ and $l \in [1, D-1]$.
-The first step is to create the superposition over the examples in the cluster $\mathcal{C}_{j,l}$. \item[\emph{Step 2.}] Perform the clustering to create $k$ children nodes for each parent cluster node $\mathcal{C}_{j,l}$ at depth-$l$. \end{enumerate}
+This can be done in the following two sequential steps, \begin{enumerate} \item Let us denote the node $j$ in depth $l$ with the cluster $\mathcal{C}_{j,l} \forall j \in [k^l]$ and $l \in [1, D-1]$.
+The first step is to create the superposition over the examples in the cluster $\mathcal{C}_{j,l}$. \item Perform the clustering to create $k$ children nodes for each parent cluster node $\mathcal{C}_{j,l}$ at depth-$l$. \end{enumerate}